Lindsey Vonn goes social with P.K. Subban marriage proposal - WHIZ News

 The 35-year-old Vonn recently retired from a skiing career that included three Olympic medals, four overall World Cup titles and 82 World Cup race wins, a record for a woman.

 The 30-year-old Subban and won the 2013 Norris Trophy with Montreal as the NHL’s top defenseman.
-He was traded to New Jersey from Nashville.
+He was traded to New Jersey from Nashville in June.

 Vonn had a high-profile relationship with Tiger Woods.
 She previously was married to former ski racer Thomas Vonn, and kept his last name after they separated.